FuryanRasta/Merlinus/docs/README.md

 without having to restart the server.

 ## Update graphql schemas (if needed)
-If a new Desmos release also updated graphql schemas, it's required to also update the related schema files.
+If a new Mage release also updated graphql schemas, it's required to also update the related schema files.
 To do it, run the following command in the project directory:

 ```console
 npx docusaurus graphql-to-doc